Defence Health Fund Review

 Defence Health is not-for-profit, so premiums are diverted back to the business to benefit members.

-It's also a restricted fund, and you'll need to have a connection to the Australian Defence Force to be eligible to join.
+Defence Health is a restricted fund, and you'll need to have a connection to the Australian Defence Force to be eligible to join.

 Eligible members can choose from five hospital plans, with a basic no-frills policy for the budget-conscious, through to a top tier extensive premium Gold plan.